grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -querier.shuffle-sharding-ingesters-enabled
 [shuffle_sharding_ingesters_enabled: <boolean> | default = true]

-# (experimental) Request ingesters stream chunks.
-Ingesters will only respond
-# with a stream of chunks if the target ingester supports this, and this
-# preference will be ignored by ingesters that do not support this.
-# CLI flag: -querier.prefer-streaming-chunks-from-ingesters
-[prefer_streaming_chunks_from_ingesters: <boolean> | default = true]

 # (experimental) Request store-gateways stream chunks.
 Store-gateways will only
 # respond with a stream of chunks if the target store-gateway supports this, and
 # this preference will be ignored by store-gateways that do not support this.